rustsec/rustsec/README.md

 ![Apache 2.0 OR MIT licensed][license-image]
 [![Gitter Chat][gitter-image]][gitter-link]

-Self-contained Cargo.lock parser with optional dependency graph analysis
+Self-contained Cargo.lock parser with optional dependency graph analysis, used by [RustSec].

+When the `dependency-graph` feature of this crate is enabled, it supports computing a directed graph of the dependency tree expressed in the lockfile, modeled using the [`petgraph`] crate.

 [Documentation][docs-link]